Microchipping your dog

 Thousands of dogs are lost each year and are never reunited with their owners.
 By microchipping your dog you will permanently link your dog to you.
-As of 6th April 2016 this is now a legal requirement.
+From 6 April 2016, this is now a legal requirement.

 Free dog microchipping for Eden residents

-Our Community Wardens work in conjunction with Dogs Trust to offer this service to residents free of charge at events in the Eden District.
-If you would like more information regarding this service please contact the Community Wardens.
+Within Eden, our Community Wardens offer this service to residents, free of charge at events organised in conjunction with the Dogs Trust.
+If you would like more information regarding this service please contact the Community Warden.